lovebrew/lovebrew.github.io/README.md

 If you are new and unfamiliar with LÖVE and/or Lua, I genuinely recommend clicking the "How to LÖVE" link on the sidebar first.

-Once you understand how LÖVE works, check out the [compatability](compatability) section to see what's different in LÖVE Potion.
+Once you understand how LÖVE works, check out the [compatibility](compatibility) section to see what's different in LÖVE Potion.
 You may also view the current API reference on the sidebar.

 ![](files/lovepotion.png)